 Roasted Green Peas

-Roasted green peas are one of the most basic of Japanese beer snacks, or "otsumami".
+Roasted green peas are one of the most basic of Japanese beer snacks.
 The peas are coated in a very light batter, similar to that of a thin tempura coating, and are light and crunchy.
 They are pre-packaged in shelf-stable bags and are the perfect snack to keep in your pantry for impromptu beer and snacks when company stops by.
 Roasted green peas come in two flavors, salted or spicy wasabi (hot Japanese horseradish).

 02 of 05